Araffe/vdc-networking-lab/readme.md

 # Lab 1: Explore VDC Environment <a name="explore"></a>

-In this section of the lab, we will explorer the environment that has been deployed to Azure by the ARM templates.
+In this section of the lab, we will explore the environment that has been deployed to Azure by the ARM templates.
 The lab environment has the following topology:

 ![Main VDC Image](https://github.com/araffe/vdc-networking-lab/blob/master/images/VDC-Networking-Main.jpg "VDC Environment")